alexpdp7/alexpdp7/misc/internet-communication-channels.md

 * https://halloy.chat/ (Graphical desktop client)
 * https://git.sr.ht/~delthas/senpai (Terminal client)

+#### XMPP

+XMPP is younger than IRC, but older than Matrix.
+Compared to Matrix:

+* End-to-end encryption and audio/video conferencing is possible with XMPP, but in practice it can be difficult to access these features.

+* There's more XMPP clients than Matrix clients, but it is also hard to find clients that support all the features you need on different platforms.

+For some scenarios, if you find the right combination of XMPP server and clients, XMPP can be a great option.

+Historically, XMPP was not well-suited to mobile usage.
+Nowadays, mobile usage is better, but finding the right clients to use is still a challenge.

 #### Matrix

 Matrix is a more modern chat protocol that addresses some of the drawbacks of IRC: